-As you know, the National Defense Authorization Act for fiscal year (FY) 2017 reauthorized the Small Business Innovation Research (SBIR) and the Small Business Technology Transfer (STTR) programs.
-The law requires the Inspector General of a Federal agency that participates in the SBIR or STTR programs to submit an annual report describing its investigations involving those programs (15 U.S.C Section 638b(c)).
+As you know, the SBIR and STTR Extension Act of 2022 reauthorized the Small Business Innovation Research (SBIR) and the Small Business Technology Transfer (STTR) programs through fiscal year (FY) 2025.
+The Inspector General of a Federal agency that participates in the SBIR or STTR programs must submit an annual report to Congress describing its investigations involving those programs (15 U.S.C.
+Section 638b(c)).
 The U.S. Department of Education (ED) participates in the SBIR program; however, ED does not participate in the STTR program as it does not have an extramural research or research and development budget in excess of \$1 billion.

-Below you will find data required from the Office of Inspector General (OIG) for the SBIR program covering FY 2021.
-ED SBIR program staff reported that its total SBIR budget for FY 2021 was approximately \$13.7 million.
+Below you will find data required from the Office of Inspector General (OIG) for the SBIR program covering FY 2022.
+ED SBIR program staff reported that its total SBIR budget for FY 2022 was approximately \$13.1 million.